 This allows us to project the subreddit-specific average contextualized concept embeddings $\mathbf{e}(v_i, c_j)$ into the five moral subspaces,

-$s_k(v_i, c_j)$ reflects how relevant the moral foundation $m_k$ is for the ideological framing of concept $c_j$ in subreddit $v_i$.
-Of course, the moral foundations are expected to be relevant for the framing of concepts to differing degrees.
+$p_k(v_i, c_j)$ reflects how relevant the moral foundation $m_k$ is for the contexts in which concept $c_j$ occurs in subreddit $v_i$ (see Appendix~\ref{app:subspaces} for further details and a systematic evaluation).
+The moral foundations are expected to be relevant for the framing of concepts to differing degrees.
 We therefore compute concept-specific weighted sums,